 Is life insurance premium financing right for you?

 Life insurance premium financing is exclusively for those prospects with legitimate needs for long-term death benefit.
 If you currently own large amounts of life insurance or may be looking for additional coverage, premium financing may prove to be very beneficial in your overall estate plan.
 The life insurance policy is often owned in a trust without gift tax or estate tax consequence.
 It is not uncommon for life insurance policies in excess of $20,000,000 to be owned in properly structured trusts designed to avoid income, gift or estate taxation.

 Life Insurance Premium Financing Suited For:

 - Clients who NEED significant amounts of death benefit, can afford the premiums, but…

-Business owners who want significant amounts of death benefit for succession planning and…
+Business owners who want large amounts of death benefit for succession planning, key-person protection and…

-* Wish to use their business cash flow for other purposes, or
+- Wish to use their business balance sheet for other purposes, or